 Find out more about Face Mask options in the links below:

 Nourish with specialist serums.
 The serums for acne in your 40’s plus are a little different than for the usual teen with acne.
-This is because the teen skin will not be sun-damaged, will not have lived the life, experienced the stresses, the pregnancies, the loves and losses of the middle aged skin and so, your older skin needs a bit more love and attention.
+This is because the teen skin will not be sun-damaged.
+It won’t have lived the life, experienced the stresses, the pregnancies, the loves and losses of the middle aged skin and so, your older skin needs a bit more love and attention.
 We recommend Growth Factors such as DNA repair, Stem cells and/or Peptides – use these as your saviour!
-Another Essential is Vitamin A serums, we recommend finding out more about Vitamin A and other serums options in the link below.
+Another Essential is Vitamin A serums matched back with Vitamin C, we recommend finding out more about Vitamin A and Vitamin C as well as other serum options in the link below.

 Find out more about Serums in the links below: